okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020-12-0/index.md

 ### Enhancements to Apps API for Idp Initiated Logins

 The [Apps API](/docs/reference/api/apps/) can now configure the Idp Initiated Login behavior, which is also available in the Admin Console user interface.
-Note: the Idp Initiated Login is limited to OIDC clients. <!--OKTA-342821-->
+Note: The Idp Initiated Login is limited to OIDC clients. <!--OKTA-342821-->

 ### Enhancements to Apps API for SAML Apps